HarperJones/wp-couverts/README.txt

    This also changes the way the template is built, so please be aware of this when you made the templates custom

 = 0.2.1 =

  * A better way to handle caching of getDateConfig calls.

 = 0.2.2 =

  * Fixed an issue where the current day would not show up in the selection list

+= 1.0.0 =

+ * Added support for day configurations (minimum and maximum party size).
+   Please be aware that if you upgrade to this version and you pulled the templates locally, you will not notice the changes.
+To make this work, I had to change the javascript and the form slightly.

+ * Also changed the default layout of the form to form-horizontal
+ * This release now includes all major parts of the Couverts API, except handling of larger groups.
+So you should be able to use this Plugin for "normal" group sizes now.